jordancrubin/watermeter/README.md

     Serial.println("SPIFFS STARTED");
   }

-  The codes are:
+  The codes are
 OK -    Everything worked as expected
 ERR-    The SPIFFS system was corrupted and couldnt be mounted NEW-    It found no Metre file and created a new one RESET-  The file had data errors and was re-initialized NONE-   The function was executed but the object has no param for SPIFFS support